alexbeloi/nn-holdem/README.md

 * competition heuristics

 ### Usage
-Running from play.py is simplest for now (although the ai opponents are just random for now)
+Running from play.py is simplest way to test things out (although the ai opponents are just random for now)
 ```python
 $ cat play.py
 from holdem import Table, TableProxy, PlayerControl, PlayerControlProxy